JustJordanT/cargo/README.md

-# Cargo 🏗
+# Cargo 🏗 - (WIP NOT READY FOR USE)
 The package manager...
-(WIP NOT READY FOR USE)
 ![image](https://user-images.githubusercontent.com/38886930/230489111-21547871-d59d-49cb-945c-612ef2092169.png)
 # Technical Overview of Cargo
 Security and privacy are critical considerations in the design of the Cargo.
 Cargo provides a secure and reliable way for users to manage their application installations and configurations, including the ability to work with private repositories.